Welcome to the

 The Budget and Management Division serves as the City's executive budget office.
 Its responsibilities include development of the annual Executive Budget; implementation of the adopted budget; management analysis of City operations; and development and analysis of fiscal policy and legislative proposals.

 The Environmental Collaboration Office (ECO) strives to make Milwaukee a world class eco-city.
-OES develops practical solutions that improve people’s lives and the economy while working to protect and restore the natural eco-systems that are integral to our long-term prosperity.
+ECO develops practical solutions that improve people’s lives and the economy while working to protect and restore the natural eco-systems that are integral to our long-term prosperity.

 The Charter School Review Committee was established to implement state legislation authorizing the operation of charter schools and serves as the review and monitoring arm of the Common Council of the City of Milwaukee.
 The CSRC’s mission is to ensure that the Common Council of Milwaukee is a quality authorizer of charter schools.